JSebastian101/adidas-vtex/docs/README.md

 # adidas Store Theme

-This SPA was created based on the VTEX IO Store Framework.
+This SPA is created based on the VTEX IO Store Framework.

-Throug use of vtex native components adidas Store Theme, count with features like
+Through the use of vtex native components adidas Store Theme allow users to access e-commerce features like:

 * Navigation menu
 * Login